 Set up selling items

-In-Game Store gives you an opportunity to sell the following items for real or virtual currency:
+In-Game Store allows you to monetize games through the in-game sale of the following items for real or virtual currency:

 - in-game currency and currency packages